How to Run Tor Arti as an HTTP Proxy or Behind a g3 HTTP Proxy

 Arti is a complete rewrite of the C Tor codebase, and it is currently under active development.
 It is written in Rust, and it is designed to be modular, reusable, and easy to audit.

-This is a small and short summery from the original compiling-arti Page.
+This is a short summary of the original Compiling Arti guide.

 # clone the repo